Xliff/p6-GStreamer/README.md

 ./p6gtkexec t/<name of example>
 ```

-Unfortunately, compile times are very long for this project, but I hope you find it interesting!
+Unfortunately, compile times are very long for this project, but I hope you will find it interesting!